resurrexi/drf-confidential/README.md

 ### Step 1

-Create a private permission on your model and `python manage.py migrate`.
+Create a confidential permission on your model and `python manage.py migrate`.

 ```python
 class Employee(models.Model):